KingArnaiz/servier/README.md

 For best results, the `--epochs` specified during hyperparameter search should be the same as in the intended final application of the model.
 Learning rate parameters are especially sensitive to the number of epochs used.
 Note that the number of epochs is not a hyperparameter search option.

 The search space for init_lr and final_lr values are defined as fractions of the max_lr value.
 The search space for warmup_epochs is set by fraction of the `--epochs` training argument.
 The search for aggregation_norm values is only relevant when the aggregation function is set to norm and can otherwise be neglected.
 If a separate training argument is provided that is included in the search parameters, the search will overwrite the specified value (e.g., `--depth 5 --search_parameter_keywords depth`).

-### Checkpoints and Parallel Operation

-Results of completed trial configurations will be stored there and may serve as checkpoints for other instances of hyperparameter optimization if the directory for hyperopt checkpoint files has been specified, `--hyperopt_checkpoint_dir <path>`.
-If `--hyperopt_checkpoint_dir` is not specified, then checkpoints will default to being stored with the hyperparame.
-Interrupted hyperparameter optimizations can be restarted by specifying the same directory.
-Previously completed hyperparameter optimizations can be used as the starting point for new optimizations with a larger selected number of iterations.
-Note that the `--num_iters <int>` argument will count all previous checkpoints saved in the directory towards the total number of iterations, and if the existing number of checkpoints exceeds this argment then no new trials will be carried out.

-Parallel instances of hyperparameter optimization that share a checkpoint directory will have access to the shared results of hyperparameter optimization trials, allowing them to arrive at the desired total number of iterations collectively more quickly.
-In this way multiple GPUs or other computing resources can be applied to the search.
-Each instance of hyperparameter optimization is unaware of parallel trials that have not yet completed.
-This has several implications when running `n` parallel instances:
-* A parallel search will have different information and search different parameters than a single instance sequential search.
-* New trials will not consider the parameters in currently running trials, in rare cases leading to duplication.
-* Up to `n-1` extra random search iterations may occur above the number specified with `--startup_random_iters`.
-* Up to `n-1` extra total trials will be run above the chosen `num_iters`, though each instance will be exposed to at least that number of iterations.
-* The last parallel instance to complete is the only one that is aware of all the trials when reporting results.

 ## Interpreting